What Are RPC Nodes and Endpoints in Blockchain in 2025

 A blockchain node is a crucial element of any decentralized network, responsible for storing, verifying, and distributing blockchain data.
 Without nodes, cryptocurrencies and smart contracts wouldn’t function, as they enable transaction validation and network security.
 One of the most efficient ways to interact with a blockchain is through RPC nodes and endpoints, which allow developers, researchers, and businesses to send and receive data seamlessly.

-Understanding how nodes work is essential for anyone involved in Web3 development.
+Understanding how RPC nodes work is essential for anyone involved in Web3 development.
 This guide will explore the role of RPC nodes, their practical applications, and how NOWNodes provides reliable infrastructure for blockchain interaction.
 Let’s dive into the details and see how you can leverage nodes for your projects.

 Table of Contents